Today is November 28, 2023 /

 Michal Fox Smart is Director of Ayeka North America and a former Associate Principal of Judaic Studies at Bi-Cultural Day School in Stamford, CT.
 A recognized leader in innovation and curriculum design, Michal has received the Grinspoon Award for Excellence in Jewish Education, the JEIC Education Innovation Award, and was one of the ten Designers re-envisioning day school education on the Hakaveret Design team .
 She is the Editor of Kaddish: Women’s Voices (Urim, 2013), winner of the 2013 National Jewish Book Award.
 Earlier, Michal pioneered Jewish outdoor and environmental education in this country.
 She is a founder of the TEVA Learning Center and co-author of Spirit in Nature: Teaching Judaism and Ecology on the Trail (Behrman House, 2000).

-A Fulbright scholar in Jewish Thought, Michal Smart received her A.B. from Princeton University in Religion and an M.S. from Cornell.
+A Fulbright scholar in Jewish Thought, Michal received her B.A. from Princeton University in Religion and an M.S. from Cornell.
 She is also an alumna of the Wexner Graduate Fellowship, the Melton Senior Educators Program at Hebrew University, and Machon Pardes.
 Michal lives in Stamford, CT and is the proud Ema of five children.

 Ma’ayan Rabinovich, Director, Israel Initiatives